 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.

 = Initial product cost is less than $5

 = Initial product cost is between $6 and $50

 = Initial product cost is between $51 and $150

 = Initial product cost is $151 or more

 How Did Bulletproof Collagen Protein Start?

-There is little information on the official website about how the Bulletproof company got started since the about us page is more about their mission and the reason for the name of the company.
+There is little information on the official website about how the Bulletproof company got started.
+The about us page is more about their mission and the reason for its name.